 In accordance with the executive compensation philosophy described above, the Human Capital Committee reviewed relevant market and industry practices on executive compensation to balance the need to compete for talent with the need to maintain a reasonable and responsible cost structure, as well as with the goal of aligning the interests of the named executive officers with those of stockholders.
-In making compensation decisions for fiscal 2023, the Human Capital Committee, in consultation with WTW, reviewed publicly available information on practices and programs and compensation levels of members of a peer group selected by the Human Capital Committee.
-The composition of the peer group is reviewed and updated by the Human Capital Committee annually, based in part on the recommendations of WTW, as well as the recommendations of the Chief Executive Officer.
+In making compensation decisions for fiscal 2024, the Human Capital Committee, in consultation with WTW, reviewed publicly available information on practices and programs and compensation levels of members of a peer group selected by the Human Capital Committee.
+The composition of the peer group is reviewed and updated by the Human Capital Committee annually, based, in part, on the recommendations of WTW, as well as the recommendations of the Chief Executive Officer.

-In general, in fiscal 2023, the Human Capital Committee, and the Board, as applicable, set base salary and total compensation at or near the median of the peer group.
-In addition to peer group analysis, the Human Capital Committee also considered a number of factors, such as economic conditions and individual specific factors, and reviewed global industry survey data to confirm the reasonableness of the mix of proposed compensation levels.
-Our Human Capital Committee believes this general approach will help us to compete in hiring and retaining the best possible talent while at the same time maintaining a reasonable and responsible cost structure.
+In general, in fiscal 2024, the Human Capital Committee set base salary and total compensation at or near the median of the peer group.
+In addition to peer group analysis, the Human Capital Committee also considered several factors, such as economic conditions and individual specific factors, and reviewed global industry survey data to confirm the reasonableness of the mix of proposed compensation levels.
+The Human Capital Committee believes this general approach will help us to compete in hiring and retaining the best possible talent while at the same time maintaining a reasonable and responsible cost structure.

-Peer Group for Fiscal 2023 Compensation Decisions
+Peer Group for Fiscal 2024 Compensation Decisions

 The Human Capital Committee, in consultation with WTW, reviews publicly available information on practices and programs and compensation levels of members of our selected peer group.
-In fiscal 2023, a review was conducted of the current financial data for our peer companies to confirm continued appropriateness for use in compensation planning.
-As part of that review, Nuance Communications, Inc. Xperi Holding Corporation and Zendesk, Inc. were removed from our peer group because these companies were no longer publicly traded due to circumstances, such as acquisitions.
-In addition, using preexisting screening criteria, the Human Capital Committee evaluated and identified potential replacement companies for our peer group in order to maintain stability of that group and provide more robust data for ongoing assessments.
-In consultation with WTW, the Human Capital Committee added Bentley Systems, Inc., Dynatrace, Inc., Manhattan Associates, Inc. and UiPath Inc. for fiscal 2023 resulting in the following peer group for fiscal 2023:
+In fiscal 2024, a review was conducted of the current financial data for our peer companies to confirm continued appropriateness for use in compensation planning.
+As a result of this review, no changes were made to the fiscal 2023 peer group resulting in the following peer group for fiscal 2024: